Tampa Pedestrian Accident Lawyer

 Nebraska Avenue and Florida Avenue

-North Nebraska Avenue and nearby Florida Avenue run through central Tampa and connect areas with high foot traffic, older commercial frontage, bus stops, neighborhood crossings, and recurring pedestrian exposure.
-These roads matter in cases involving Seminole Heights, Sulphur Springs, and central-city corridors where people regularly cross outside ideal signalized conditions.
+North Nebraska Avenue and nearby Florida Avenue run through central Tampa and connect areas with high foot traffic, older commercial frontage, bus stops, neighborhood crossings, and recurring pedestrian exposure through Seminole Heights, Sulphur Springs, and central-city corridors.

 Busch Boulevard and Fowler Avenue

-Busch Boulevard and Fowler Avenue are major north Tampa danger zones, especially where high traffic volumes, hotels, retail strips, transit activity, and long crossings intersect.
-The USF area and nearby commercial zones create a mix of student, worker, and neighborhood pedestrian activity that can amplify risk when drivers are turning, speeding, or not paying attention.
+Major north Tampa danger zones, especially where high traffic volumes, hotels, retail strips, transit activity, and long crossings intersect.
+The USF area and nearby commercial zones amplify risk when drivers are turning, speeding, or not paying attention.

 Dale Mabry Highway and Kennedy Boulevard

-Dale Mabry Highway and Kennedy Boulevard matter because they combine retail density, commuter traffic, large intersections, and frequent turn conflicts.
-In areas near Westshore, Midtown, South Tampa access routes, and major signalized intersections, drivers searching for gaps in traffic may fail to check for the pedestrian already in the crosswalk.
+Retail density, commuter traffic, large intersections, and frequent turn conflicts create danger near Westshore, Midtown, South Tampa access routes, and major signalized intersections where drivers may fail to check for pedestrians already in the crosswalk.

 Waters Avenue, Sligh Avenue, Columbus Drive, and 40th Street

-These corridors deserve special attention because local safety planning has already focused on them.
-Waters Avenue, Sligh Avenue, East Columbus Drive, and 40th Street appear repeatedly in broader discussions of serious crash patterns, pedestrian exposure, dangerous crossings, and turn-related conflict points.
+These corridors appear repeatedly in broader discussions of serious crash patterns, pedestrian exposure, dangerous crossings, and turn-related conflict points across local safety planning efforts.

 Not every serious pedestrian crash happens on a giant arterial road.
 Downtown Tampa, Ybor City, and nearby nightlife corridors can produce severe pedestrian collisions involving rideshare vehicles, impaired drivers, delivery traffic, turning conflicts, and poor late-night visibility.